Florida panther: Endangered status

-Human safety

-If encountered, the advice is not to run since this may stimulate the panther's instinct to chase.
-Instead, stand and face the animal and make eye contact.
-Most Florida panthers will avoid a confrontation.
-In the event of being attacked, an individual should fight back, without turning their back.
-Further, there has never been a reported panther attack in Florida.
-However, in western states, people have been attacked and fought back successfully with rocks, sticks, or even their bare hands.

-In culture
+Significance in culture and economy

 Many native American tribes of the southeastern United States, including Cherokee, Seminole, and Miccosukee, consider the Florida panther as an animal of "great spiritual importance".
+Before European settlement, mountain lions occupied almost all of North America.
+Early settlers feared the animals and used a variety of names (such as “tygers,” lions, leopards, pumas, and catamounts) before eventually being recognized as New World cats.

+Widespread hunting and trapping by settlers eventually eradicated them from the eastern United States except for a small population that survived in southwest Florida.
+In 1887, the state of Florida offered a bounty of $5 per panther pelt, the equivalent of over $150 in today’s dollars.

+The panther has been a unique symbol in the state of Florida and for the United States.
 In 1982, the Florida panther was chosen by a vote of students throughout the state as the Florida state animal.
 The animal is the namesake of the Florida Panthers hockey team.
 In 2023, the Florida panther was featured on a United States Postal Service forever stamp as part of the Endangered Species set, based on a photograph from Joel Sartore's Photo Ark.
 The stamp was dedicated at a ceremony at the National Grasslands Visitor Center in Wall, South Dakota.

 The Florida panther was also prominently featured in the 2022 documentary Path of the Panther, which highlights conservation efforts to protect it and share the importance of preserving wildlife corridors in Florida.
 The film played a role in raising public awareness and influencing the passage of the Florida Wildlife Corridor Act.